yabellini/docs.carpentries.org/topic_folders/communications/guides/community_events.md

 #### Event Cancellations

 We recognise that even after scheduling their own events, Hosts or Trainers may have conflicts and may need to cancel a scheduled event.
-If this happens, please contact community@carpentries.org for Discussion Sessions or instructor.training@carpentries.org for Teaching Demos as soon as possible so a Core Team member can ensure another Host is able to cover this event.
+If this happens, please contact community@carpentries.org for Discussion Sessions or instructor.training@carpentries.org for Teaching Demos and Instructor Training as soon as possible so a Core Team member can ensure another Host is able to cover this event.